TylerAndreasen/ProgrammingNotes/CUDA/Learning CUDA.md

 C. Linting: I have learned that linting code is incredibly important for my learning and interacting with code, so I will need to make this possible in whatever editor I use.

 For Point B, The following are the pre-meditated things I will need to know how to do and should serve as a framework for where I take notes on how to do those things.
+Later Note: This is now largely irrelevant, as my familiarity with C/C++ makes these point muut, but reminds me that there are a great number of things I will need to do to interface correctly with CUDA correctly.

 1. Hello World
 2. Create variable